Definition of Business Planning

 Another crucial component of business planning is cash flow analysis.
 Avoiding extended cash flow shortages is vital for businesses, as according to statistics over three-quarters of business failures are caused by cash flow problems.
 Your business may have a large, lucrative order on the books, but if it can't be invoiced until the job is completed and you have to hire staff, purchase inventory, etc. to complete the project you may run into cash flow problems.
 Performing regular cash flow projections is an important part of business planning.

 If managed properly cash flow shortages can be covered by additional financing or equity investment.

 Daily business planning is an incredibly effective way for individuals to focus on achieving both their own goals and the goals of the organization.

 In addition to business planning for profit and growth, your business should have a contingency plan.
 Contingency business planning (also known as business continuity planning or disaster planning) is the type of business planning that focuses on dealing with crises.
 A business contingency plan is a proposed implementation plan to deal with some new emergency, event or new information that may disrupt your business.

 The goals of a contingency plan are to:

-- to ensure that your business is able to resume operations as quickly as possible.
+- Ensure that your business is able to resume operations as quickly as possible.

 Business Succession Planning